 Introduction to German Law and Methodology

 This first year module will prepare you for the second and third years of your German Law degree.
 It will familiarise you with German legal terminology and the German legal system.
 We will focus on German constitutional law and gain understanding through the study of German legal texts and statutes.
 Working in a small group, you will gain confidence in using spoken German in a legal context.
 Your aptitude will be assessed through a written research project, oral presentation and a class exam.

 All of us are involved in one way or another with government and administration in this country, seeking to exercise certain rights.
 You will learn about the principles of British public law, both constitutional and administrative, the role of Parliament and courts and many aspects of power at different levels.
 The emphasis will be on your ability to describe and assess the main elements of public law, drawing on a variety of evidence, and to explain and discuss the ways in which the system of government in the UK is changing and fragmenting, with particular reference to the Human Rights Act 1998, and the status, effect and primacy of European law and arrangements for Brexit.

-This module for second-year students on the Law with German Law LLB will introduce you to German Civil Law and prepare you for your year abroad in Germany.
+This second year module will introduce you to German Civil Law and prepare you for your year abroad in Germany.
 We will focus on German Contract Law and on the “Bürgerliches Gesetzbuch”, the German civil code, which forms the core of German Civil law.
 Throughout the module we will engage with a range of problem-solving tasks and you will enhance your competency in applying German legal methodology on a case-by-case basis.
 Being taught in German and working in a small group, you will gain confidence in discussing complex legal problems in German.